Core Curriculum Review

 When will the Core Review Happen?

 The Core Review is already underway!
 The Task Force and faculty subcommittees were appointed in spring 2023.
 The Task Force planned over summer 2023.
-The Task Force will solicit stakeholder input over fall semester 2023.
-The input will be analyzed and used to inform recommendations that will be submitted for further input in spring 2024.
-The Provost has asked that the Task Force report its recommendations by the end of spring semester 2024.
+The Task Force solicited stakeholder input over fall semester 2023.
+The input was analyzed and used to inform recommendations that will be submitted for further input in fall 2024.
+The Provost has asked that the Task Force report its recommendations by the beginning of fall semester 2024.

 For more about Core Review timeline, click here.